 Captain Jason explains that since the water near the mangroves is a mixture of salt water and fresh water, we don’t have to worry about encountering an alligator in this particular area.
 This information is particularly comforting as I step into the warm Everglades water to pull my kayak onto the shore.

 On the island is a small campsite complete with an outdoor bathroom that is used for overnight camping trips.
 Captain Jason explains that campers have to be particularly vigilant about locking up their supplies because of the large numbers of raccoons on these islands.
 The wind, weather and lack of fresh water make this an overnight destination for only the most experienced Everglades kayakers.

 I wander around the island picking up seashells and looking for wildlife.
 After a few minutes, I hop back into my kayak and paddle around the islands some more.
 Our Florida Everglades kayak tour is definitely not what I had imagined – it’s even better.

 Useful Equipment: An inexpensive pair of polarizing sunglasses will help you spot fish in the water more easily.
 My husband was wearing his fishing glasses and he noticed a nurse shark passing under the kayaks.
-I would have missed it completely.
+I missed it completely.
 Polarizing sunglasses are also great for fishing.